 One of the unique themes in NFL history is whenever a team has a famous miracle playoff win, those teams rarely win the Super Bowl.
 Well even the NFL championship for that matter when you think back to Detroit’s 31-27 win over San Francisco in the 1957 playoffs.
 In that game the 49ers were up 24-7 in the 3rd quarter only to lose to a series of backups for the Lions.
+It was the only instance where a miracle playoff win would culminate with a league championship.
 Fast forward to The Immaculate Reception and the Pittsburgh Steelers in the 1972 playoffs.

 After winning their first ever playoff game over the Oakland Raiders, most people forget they ran smack into the undefeated Miami Dolphins.
 As far as the AFC Championship Game, the Steelers were playing with house money.
 They were one game away from the Super Bowl and were able to host the championship game since it was rotated by division back then.

 Pete Rozelle didn’t institute home field advantage until 1978.
 He did it as a means to reward not only the team with the best record.
 He wanted to insure teams would play all the way through their schedule and not take the final weeks off.
 Yet in ’72, the 14-0 Miami Dolphins traveled to the 11-3 steel city to take on Franco’s Italian Army for the right to go to Super Bowl VII.